eaudeweb/naaya/eggs/Naaya/docs/sphinx/usage/translations.rst

 Bulk-updating translations in several portals
 ---------------------------------------------

-There is a handy update tool in *Naaya Updates* called *Update Translations* that helps you insert or update translations in more portals at once.
+There is a handy update tool in :term:`Naaya Updates` called `Update Translations` that helps you insert or update translations in more portals at once.

 You need to provide a .PO file with your translations - it doesn't need to contain all the messages in your portal, but only the ones you want to change.
 If a message lacks translation, it will be ignored.
-Also specify the language to insert translations in, as .PO files do not contain language information.
-If a portal you selected does not have that specific language code installed, it will be skipped.
-Every event in the update is logged.

-Next, you will find the list of portals available in your Zope instance, as you were probably accoustomed to in other update procedures.
-Simply check the portals you want to be patched with your list of translations.

-Take note that the .PO file needs to be encoded with UTF-8 charset.
-If you have non-latin characters in your translations, please make sure you set `management_page_charset` string property in your Zope root with 'utf-8' value;
-elsewise, your update will output error when trying to display the logs of the update.
+If you never used an update script, you can read more about :doc:`Naaya Updater </advanced/updating>`